 When the function is implemented, we get the result as shown below.
 Note, here, TRUE means pass, and FALSE means fail.

-It returns TRUE value even if a single condition out of the total conditions passed into it is met.
+It returns a TRUE value even if a single condition is met out of the total conditions passed.
 It returns FALSE when all the arguments are FALSE.

 Step 1: We have marks for three different subjects for certain students.
-Now, if a student has secured 40 marks in at least one of the three subjects, then the result should be pass or else fail.
-When we enter the OR function, the arguments are highlighted as below.
+Now, if a student has secured 40 marks in at least one of the three subjects, the result should be a pass or a fail.
+When we enter the OR function, the arguments are highlighted below.

-Step 2: The desired criteria for determining a student’s result can be met using the OR function as shown below.
+Step 2: The desired criteria for determining a student’s result can be met using the OR function below.

-When the above step is followed, we get the desired result, as shown below.
+Following the above step, we get the desired result, as shown below.
 Observe it.

 Step 1: We pass certain logical conditions into NOT and check how the function works.
 Have a look at the following screenshot.

 The actual result for each of them is shown.
 However, the logical values are reversed when we pass the logical conditions into the NOT function, as shown below.

 They return corresponding logical values; TRUE returns TRUE, while FALSE returns FALSE.